zachbaker55/Exercise-03b-Tweening-and-Screen-Shake/README.md

 ## Future Development

-TAdding a face, Comet trail, Music and Sound, Shaders, etc.
+Adding a face, Comet trail, Music and Sound, Shaders, etc.

 ## Created by